The project enables people with learning disabilities and autism to:

 The garden has 10-15 regular volunteers.
 We also regularly welcome corporate volunteer groups for volunteering team days.

 We are extremely grateful to our gardening team of volunteers, without whom the garden would not exist.
 Corporate groups who have attended the garden include employees from NatWest, Nationwide, PepsiCo, Vodafone, Lloyds, Lombard, Vertex and Amey.
 They have all donated hundreds of hours of support, enabling us to keep up with maintenance, build a shed, create paths, compost and make raised beds for our wheelchair users.
+We are always on the look-out for additional volunteers.

 3. The Wider Community